cameronmclean/praxis/notebook.md

 Used jQuery to dynamically populate the panel, placing images and checkboxes for each force. note : need to clear the container div with and empty .html("") before iterating through forces, as forces are appened, and otherwise never removed from the force container
 <div>

+ah. so now I cant get the pattern selection to populate the toolbar dropdown.
+I'm guessing because the get request is async, and not finishing in time before the frame.on('load')...
+FIXED for now by placing the frame.postMessage in the callback (onComplete) of the get pattern request.

+Hit by more crazy async gotchas.
+Moved the declaration of the toolbar frame to after the get pattern list from labpatterns.org has completed. then once frame has loaded, postMessage with the pattern list.
+Seems to work everytime now.... but we'll see.....